ealtili/Blog/Troubleshooting_Kubernetes.md.md

 Now this will only help about 80% of the cases.
 A lot of the time files may still end up with the wrong line endings.
 When you work with docker you might have source files being copied into container images with the wrong line endings.
 When you have kubernetes clusters you might have config maps and secrets which are being uploaded from a developer machine right into the environment containing the wrong line endings.
-This can cause weird problems. now to show you some of the weirdness you can see I created a script a basic batch script I've set the line innings to crlf in the bottom corner and I'm gonna run a
+This can cause weird problems.
+For example you created a script, a basic batch script and line ending is crlf. in the bottom corner and I'm gonna run a
 Debian based container so when I go into that container and I run that script